How To Check Fuel Pressure For Fuel Pump Testing

 Similarly, you have to get the voltage reading by placing the meter leads on appropriate terminals.
 The sure sign of the pump’s failure is the presence of battery voltage in the meter.

 Most car models have a test port on the fuel injector rail for the testing of the pressure.
-If your car does not have it, check the manufacturer’s guideline.
+If your car does not have it, check the manufacturer’s guidelines.
 You may need to remove the fuel line and use an adaptor for the testing.

 Install the pressure tester to the test port when the engine is cold.
 Turn the ignition key and then the engine and record the pressure readings both times.
 A car with a port-injected pump should yield a reading between 30 and 80 PSI.
 If it does not match the required pressure, you should take the car to a servicing shop for maintenance and pump replacement.